Pole building framing

-Pole framing or post-frame construction (pole building framing, pole building, pole barn) is a simplified building technique that is an alternative to the labor-intensive traditional timber framing technique.
-It uses large poles or posts buried in the ground or on a foundation to provide the vertical structural support, along with girts to provide horizontal support.
+Pole framing, pole building framing, or post-frame construction is a simplified building technique that is an alternative to the labor-intensive traditional timber framing technique.
+It uses large poles or posts to provide the vertical structural support, along with girts to provide the horizontal support.

+The posts are secured in a variety of ways.
+They can be buried directly in the ground, embedded in concrete footings, attached to metal brackets or precast concrete piers set in the ground, or attached with wet-set anchors to a continuous poured concrete foundation.
+The structures thus built are sometimes called pole barns or pole buildings.

 The method was developed and matured during the 1930s as agricultural practices changed, including the shift toward engine-powered farm equipment and the demand for cheaper, larger barns and storage areas.

 History

 Pole building design was pioneered in the 1930s in the United States originally using utility poles for horse barns and agricultural buildings.
 The depressed value of agricultural products in the 1920s, and 1930s and the emergence of large, corporate farming in the 1930s, created a demand for larger, cheaper agricultural buildings.
 As the practice took hold, rather than using utility poles, materials such as pole barn nails were developed specifically for this type of construction, making the process more affordable and reliable.
 Today, almost any low-rise structure can be quickly built using the post-frame construction method.

 Pole barn construction was a quick and economical method of adding outbuildings on a farm as agriculture shifted to equipment-dependent and capital-intensive agriculture—necessitating shelter for tractors, harvesters, wagons and the like in much greater quantities and sizes.
 Around North America, many pole-built structures are still readily seen in rural and industrial areas.